Genymobile/genymotion-gradle-plugin/README.md

 }
 ```

-If you want more information about the plugin usage you will find it on the official documentation
+For more information on how to use the plugin, please refer to the official documentation

 Coming soon...

 Give a try
 ------------------
-Execute the sample "simple" with this command:
+Execute the sample "simple" using this command:

 ```sh
 cd samples
 ../gradlew :simple:genymotionLaunch
 ```
-This should launch a virtual device on your computer.
+This starts a virtual device on your computer.

 Contributing
 ------------------
-The Genymotion Gradle Plugin is an open source project under GPL v3 license.
+The Gradle Plugin for Genymotion is an open source project under GPL v3 license.

-Pull request are widely encouraged if needed.
+Pull requests are strongly encouraged.